-The St. Andrew’s Society of Toronto is proud to be celebrating our 185th anniversary in 2021.
-The organization was founded in 1836 to raise money for Scottish immigrants who had fallen on hard times.
+The St. Andrew’s Society of Toronto was founded in 1836 to raise money for Scottish immigrants who had fallen on hard times.
 Canada would not become a country until 1867 which makes the Society older than our nation!

 The modern Society has remained true to the benevolent goals of our founders.
 The organization continues to fundraise through donations and events that showcase Scottish-Canadian culture.
 These experiences range from curling socials to pub nights and formal affairs like the St. Andrew’s Charity Ball.
 Everyone is welcome to attend whether you were born in Scotland, have Scottish ancestors or you’re just looking to meet some great people!